-Our drug candidates avapritinib, pralsetinib, fisogatinib and BLU-782 are in clinical development, and all of our other drug candidates are in pre-clinical development.
+Our drug candidates avapritinib, pralsetinib and fisogatinib are in clinical development, and our other drug candidate BLU-263 is in pre-clinical development.
 The risk of failure for our drug candidates is high.
 It is impossible to predict when or if any of our drug candidates will prove effective and safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any drug candidate, we must complete pre-clinical studies and then conduct extensive clinical trials to demonstrate the safety and efficacy of our drug candidates in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
 The outcome of pre-clinical development testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, pre-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their drug candidates performed satisfactorily in pre-clinical studies and clinical trials have nonetheless failed to obtain marketing approval of their drug candidates.
 Our pre-clinical studies, current clinical trials and future clinical trials may not be successful.

-Successful completion of our clinical trials is a prerequisite to submitting a new drug application, or NDA, to the FDA and a marketing authorization application, or MAA, in the European Union for each drug candidate and, consequently, the ultimate approval and commercial marketing of avapritinib, pralsetinib, fisogatinib, BLU-782 and our other drug candidates.
-We do not know whether any of our clinical trials for our drug candidates will be completed on schedule, if at all.
+Successful completion of our clinical trials is a prerequisite to submitting a new drug application, or NDA, to the FDA and a marketing authorization application, or MAA, in the European Union for each drug candidate and, consequently, the ultimate approval and commercial marketing of our drug candidates, including our lead drug candidates, avapritinib and pralsetinib.
+We do not know whether any of our clinical trials for our drug candidates will be completed on schedule, if at all, or will provide clinical data sufficient to support regulatory submissions for or approval of such drug candidates.